Christmas is coming! Christmas is coming!

 3. Write stories about what Santa does in his free time.
 He can't work all the time, can he?
 What does Santa's down time look like?
 This is a great activity which can be used no matter how old the students are.

 4. Compare Santa and St. Nick.
 Where do our current beliefs about Santa come from?
 What are other Santa traditions from around the world?
+How can students share this information with others?
+Can they work collaboratively to share this information?

 5. Write a present guide for fairy tale characters.
 What do you buy for the owner of glass slippers?
 Should Red Riding Hood look for a different colour hood or should she get some different transportation to visit her grandmother.
 Students can explore texts, write their own present descriptions and think about how images and text go together in advertising